Can't Take That Away from Me

 Can't Take that Away from Me is the first mixtape by American singer JoJo.
-It was self-released by the singer for free download exclusively through Rap-Up.com on September 7, 2010.
-The mixtape was to serve as a prequel to her third studio album, which at the time was titled All I Want Is Everything (her third studio album, Mad Love, would eventually be released in 2016).
-JoJo wrote or co-wrote all but one of the mixtape's 11 tracks, which she worked on with a variety of producers, including Beau Dozier, Theron "Neff-U" Feemster, Chad Hugo, Kenna, The Messengers, and Oak, among others.
-The mixtape was not made commercially available and is not available on streaming services.
+It was self-released by the singer for free download exclusively through Rap-Up on September 7, 2010.
+The mixtape was to serve as a prequel to her third studio album, which at the time was titled All I Want Is Everything.

-Since its release on Rap-Up.com, the mixtape has been downloaded over 400,000 times.
+JoJo wrote or co-wrote all but one of the mixtape's 11 tracks, which she worked on with a variety of producers, including Beau Dozier, Theron "Neff-U" Feemster, Chad Hugo, Kenna, the Messengers, Oak, and among others.
+The mixtape was not made commercially available; it is not available on streaming services.
+Since its release on Rap-Up, the mixtape has been downloaded over 400,000 times.

 Background

 Following the release of The High Road, JoJo stated that she had been writing and working with producers for her third studio album, but would not go into the studio until early 2008.
 In mid-2008, JoJo revealed that the album, titled All I Want Is Everything, was scheduled for a fourth quarter release that year, to coincide with her eighteenth birthday in December.
 However, the album's release was delayed due to issues with her record labels, Blackground and its imprint Da Family Entertainment, which had encountered financial difficulties.
 Eventually, JoJo decided to sue the labels to be released from her contract.
 However, in October 2009, JoJo reached a deal with Blackground Records, who had reached a deal with Interscope Records for distribution.
 The mixtape served as a "re-entry to the music industry".